We love her!

 Girl Meets World star Rowan Blanchard continues to amaze us!
-The mature actress recently gave us a new definition for feminism and we are loving it.
+The mature actress recently gave us a new definition of feminism and we are loving it.

 Speaking with The Cut, Rowan opened up about how she first came in contact with the word feminist.

 “I started to have conversations with women around me and I had always heard the word feminism with a negative connotation.
 I remember I saw something about equal pay in Hollywood and the writer used the word feminism in the article.
 And at first, I was scared and thought it was a horrible word.
 Around the same time, Emma Watson had her speech at the United Nations, and that gave me some clarity.”